seungminl1998/ThesisPRJ/2022.September/README.md

      echo ($string);
    ?>
 ```
 We use the preg_replace function and search for strings with an "#" at the start.
 Then, all the words that start with an hashtag "#" will be made bold.
 We also use this to count how many hashtags the post have.
 The counted value will be assigned to $count.
+After we bold all the hashtag, we show the user how many hashtag it has using the $count variable and then we show the comment count and like count which is in the JSON result.